 The Lokál pub chain is best known for serving premium pilsner beer out of specially treated tanks.
-This branch, on Dlouhá Street in the Old Town, is the largest of four and has an interior modelled after the Czech beer halls of the ’60s and ’70s.
+This branch, on Dlouhá Street in the Old Town, is the largest and has an interior modelled after the Czech beer halls of the ’60s and ’70s.
 In addition to fresh beer and simple local dishes, customers can sample traditional liqueurs served by the shot.
 This pub is as ideal for a relaxed afternoon pint as it is for kicking off a night out, as there are plenty of nightclubs in the vicinity.

 The historic Golden Tiger, known locally as U Zlatého Tygra, offers an authentic Czech pub experience within the old touristic centre.
 In the evenings, the front benches are automatically reserved for old-time regulars, who still come daily for the fresh pilsner on tap.
-The pub is famous for being Czech author Bohumil Hrabal’s regular haunt, while other notable clients include the first president of the Czech Republic, Václav Havel, and former American president Bill Clinton.
+The pub is famous for being Czech author Bohumil Hrabal’s regular haunt, while other notable clients have included the first president of the Czech Republic, Václav Havel, and former American president Bill Clinton.

 Pay homage to a legendary writer at Bukowski’s Bar